topicos20152/WEB/README.md

 > A 2k16 vision for the <a href="https://sigaa.ufrn.br/" target="_blank">SIGAA UFRN</a>

-This project is part of the SIGAA-X's application suite.
+This project is part of the SIGAA-X application suite.

 Absolutely designed to provide a clean, fast and attractive web vision for the academic application used in Federal University of Rio Grande do Norte, it comes with a smooth front-end made for students and by students.